JerryX2021/Power_BI/README.md

-# Power BI for data visualisation and reporting
+Power BI for data visualisation and reporting
-# More details of how this report is generated will be added
+More details to be be added

 ########## This is a developing project ##########

-# The visualisation shows the "Sales amount vs months", "Geographic location of sales", "Sales amount by product category"
-# The data visualisation clearly shows how sales are performing and helps business decision making.
+The visualisation shows the "Sales amount vs months", "Geographic location of sales", "Sales amount by product category" The data visualisation clearly shows how sales are performing and helps business decision making.
-# It seems more investiment should go to the Bikes category and North America consumer demand is strong!
+It seems more investiment should go to the Bikes category and North America consumer demand is strong!
 ![image](https://user-images.githubusercontent.com/76986018/144152466-3553fa7c-ede1-41e8-9b3e-7195096c227c.png)

-# I can share this report with the team, so management can make a decision.
+This reported can be shared with teams to assist business decision making.